 It’s a tie

 While the rewards packages are different, the redemption options are fairly even.
 Both have no earning limits or points expiration.
 There are no blackout booking dates on either card, and you can redeem points for any purchase.
-One minor difference is that the Bank of America card lets you redeem points for a statement credit up to 12 months after making a travel purchase.
+One minor difference is that the Bank of America card lets you redeem points for a statement credit up to 12 months after making a travel or dining purchase.